wp-plugins/ipblock/readme.txt

 		<li>10+ attempts = 45 sec delay</li></ul>
 This is just an example!
 You can program it however you want.

 Mode 2 -  allow a number of attempts in given time.
-		For example allow 5 attempts in 15 minutes.
+For instance, allow 5 attempts in 15 minutes.

-Time left is formatted properly e.g. 10 seconds, 1 minute, 3 hours
+Time left is displayed in proper formatting, e.g. 10 seconds, 1 minute, 3 hours

 This plugin doesn't use plugabble functions and should be compatible with any other plugin.